turingschool/curriculum/source/projects/scribblr.markdown

 <%= f.text_field :title, :class => 'input-xxlarge' %>
 ```

-Much better, now let's add some content.
+Much better.
+Now let's add some content.
 Add a couple of posts so we have something to look at.

 Now that we have our basic application up and running, it's time to get into some JavaScript.